-I. the application of policies in this Framework that protect areas or assets of particular importance provides a clear reason for refusing the development proposed; or II. any adverse impacts of doing so would significantly and demonstrably outweigh the benefits, when assessed against the policies in this Framework taken as a whole.
+I. the application of policies in this Framework that protect areas or assets of particular importance provides a clear reason for refusing the development proposed; or IL any adverse impacts of doing so would significantly and demonstrably outweigh the or II. any adverse impacts of doing so would significantly and demonstrably outweigh the benefits, when assessed against the policies in this Framework taken as a whole.